 False Information - Knowingly providing false or misleading information to university official in the performance of their duties.
 This includes falsifying, distorting, or misrepresenting the truth during proceedings under the Student Code of Conduct, including knowingly submitting a false complaint.

-Gambling - Conducting, participating in and/or the organization of any form of games of chance or other activity that is defined by applicable local, state, or federal law.
+Gambling - Conducting, participating in and/or the organization of any form of games of chance or other activity that is prohibited by applicable federal, state or local law or ordinances.